vaimo/magento-composer-installer/README.md

 *   `type`, type of Magento 2 component.
 *   `extra/map`, list of files to move and their paths relative to the Magento root directory.
-*   `extra/chmod`, list of permissions of files that should be set.
+*   `extra/chmod`, list of permissions that should be set for files.

     **Note**:
     * `extra/map` is required only if your component needs to be moved to a location other than `<Magento root>/vendor`.
 Otherwise, omit this section.